The Greatest Endeavour

 Caen, The Crucible

 The failure of several military offensives prompts the British to concentrate on taking the city of Caen directly.
-Although Caen was earmarked for capture of the first day of the invasion, a panzer division had got in the way and so the bloodbath had begun.
+Although the city was earmarked for capture of the first day of the invasion, a panzer division had got in the way and so the bloodbath had begun.

-Caen had bled the British-Canadian forces.
-The momentum passes to US Army on the west flank, who, facing a skein of Germans, smash out of the bocage nightmare of the Cotentin peninsula.
+The British-Canadian forces lay bled as a consequence of taking Caen.
+The momentum passes to US Army on the west flank, who, facing a skein of Germans, smash out of the bocage nightmare on the Cotentin peninsula.

 A Cobra in Normandy